 When is a fault ground for divorce more appropriate?

 Whether a divorce should be based primarily on the grounds of fault is dependent on the facts of each divorce case.
 In some cases, a party may decide to sue for a divorce on both fault grounds and a 12-month separation.
 In other cases, a fault ground may be a party’s only alternative.
 This is generally the case when a party wants a divorce but does not want to move out of the marital home for 12 months.
 Fault grounds such as adultery, cruelty of treatment, and vicious conduct do not require the parties to be living separate and apart.

 At the end of the day, a decision to sue for a divorce on one of the fault grounds is best made in consultation with an experienced family law attorney.

-The family law attorneys at Brown, Goldstein & Levy, Dana McKee and Alyssa Hildreth, have provided counsel to numerous individuals seeking a divorce as well as those who never thought that their spouse would want one.
+Brown, Goldstein & Levy’s family law attorney, Dana McKee, has provided counsel to numerous individuals seeking a divorce as well as those who never thought that their spouse would want one.

 They understand that a divorce is a stressful experience and welcome the opportunity to assist their clients in making it less stressful.
 If you need a divorce attorney, please call us at (410) 962-1320 to schedule a consultation.